Pikes Peak Habitat for Humanity: A Veterans Build Affiliate

-We appreciate your interest in Habitat for Humanity’s Veterans Build.
-Through this initiative, you can help us provide volunteer, homeownership and employment opportunities to U.S. veterans, military service members and their families.
+Veterans Build is Habitat for Humanity’s national initiative to provide housing solutions and volunteer and employment opportunities to U.S. veterans, military service members, and their families.

 The National Low Income Housing Coalition finds that 2.5 million veterans heading households are at least 55 years of age.
 Of those 2.5 million veterans, 24 percent have housing cost burdens.
-Unlike our older civilians, our older veterans are more likely to have a disability — 35 percent versus 28 percent — which may require home modifications, health and other supportive services as they age.
+Unlike older civilians, our older veterans are more likely to have a disability — 35 percent versus 28 percent — which may require home modifications, as well as health and other supportive services as they age.

-Likewise, our most recent veterans who served following 9/11 have returned to a slow-growing economy and rising housing costs.
-These economic factors have made the transition from military service to civilian life difficult for many of our veterans.
+Likewise, our most recent veterans who have served following 9/11 have returned to a slow-growing economy and rising housing costs.
+These economic factors have made the transition from military service to civilian life difficult for many people.

 The last thing a veteran should have to worry about is fighting for their own home.

 A Note about the Land

 We acknowledge that the land on which we build is the traditional territory of the Ute, Cheyenne and Arapaho Peoples.
 We also recognize the 48 contemporary tribal nations that are historically tied to the lands that make up this region.